-You're not getting it on.
-Unless you try this idea, which I thank friend and colleague CAPT John Konrad for detailing...
+Unless you had your life jacket on when you went into the "drink," you're not getting it on.
+Unless you try this idea, which I thank friend and colleague Capt.
+John Konrad for detailing.

-In the comfort of your cabin, putting on a life-jacket like a jacket is easy.
+In the comfort of your cabin, putting on a life jacket like a jacket is easy.
 You slip into as easily as your dinner jacket on the way out the door.

-But, you've fallen overboard and, by good practice, someone has thrown a life-jacket in the water for you to use to save yourself until they can turn the (sail) boat around.
-There is only one problem - you will find it impossible to put on a life-jacket in the water like you put it on "normally".
+But, you've fallen overboard and, by good practice, someone has thrown a life jacket in the water for you to use to save yourself until they can turn the sailboat around.
+There is only one problem - you will find it impossible to put on a life jacket in the water like you put it on "normally."
 Most of your body will be submerged with just your head and shoulders exposed above the sea surface.
 You must use a simple, little-practiced method to don any life jacket in the water - which many a kindergarten teacher used to teach their little charges on how to put on a heavy winter coat in the classroom.